Masking Primal and Dual Models for Data Privacy in Network Revenue Management: Review of Related Literature.

-Even if it is clear that forming an alliance and sharing data within this alliance is beneficial, there are some risks associated with the disclosure of confidential data.
-The solutions provided by the alliance models without privacy concern may reveal significant information.
-Therefore, privacy-preserving approaches are crucial.
-There are two main approaches in privacy preserving methods for optimization and data analysis: cryptographic and non-cryptographic approaches \citep{weeraddana2013per}.
-Cryptography-based privacy preserving algorithms include SMC, fully homomorphic encryption, shared private channels (using either public- or privacy-keys), oblivious transfer, obfuscation, and so on.
-SMC, introduced by \cite{yao1982protocols}, is a cryptographic approach that focuses on computing a function having private inputs from multiple parties.
-This is in contrast with cryptographical tools, where security is preserved against an outsider adversary.
-The main objective in this approach is to make sure that no party can learn anything about the data of the other parties.
-Our setting can be classified under SMC.
-Although there is an extensive literature on SMC, not many studies have concentrated on large-scale optimization problems.
-In fact, forming a secure protocol for an optimization problem requires high computational power \citep{hong2018privacy}. \cite{li2006secure} have presented a secure simplex algorithm for a setting, where the objective function and the constraints are arbitrarily partitioned. \cite{vaidya2009secure} has proposed a secure simplex algorithm using a secure scalar product and comparison protocol introduced by \cite{yao1982protocols} that is more efficient than the algorithm of \citeauthor{li2006secure}. \cite{toft2009solving} has followed the same scheme with \citeauthor{li2006secure} and presented a protocol for solving linear programs using a secure simplex algorithm.
+Although decomposition or decentralization approaches reduce the information exchange among parties, they do not completely ensure data privacy.
+We review two main approaches in privacy preserving methods for optimization and data analysis: cryptographic and non-cryptographic approaches \citep{weeraddana2013per}.
+Cryptography-based techniques such as secure multiparty computation allow several parties to do computation jointly over their inputs while ensuring that they remain private to each party.
+There is an extensive literature on cryptographic methods, yet computational issues are always of concern.
+In fact, forming a completely secure protocol for an optimization problem requires very high computational power \citep{hong2018privacy}. \cite{li2006secure} have presented a secure simplex algorithm for a setting, where the objective function and the constraints are arbitrarily partitioned. \cite{toft2009solving} has followed the same scheme with \citeauthor{li2006secure} and presented a protocol for solving linear programs using a secure simplex algorithm.
 However, \cite{dreier2011practical} have implemented the algorithm proposed by \cite{toft2009solving} and pointed out that it is computationally inefficient even for small-scale problems.
-As a possible remedy, one can resort to non-cryptographic approaches.